FloreDz/Flore/README.md

  - Second, import the project using this URL : https://github.com/FloreDz/Flore.git

 ## Reporting bugs
-    all bugs must be declared in the issues tab : https://github.com/FloreDz/Flore/issues
+  All bugs must be declared in the issues tab : https://github.com/FloreDz/Flore/issues

 ## Remarks :
-  - if anyone had issues with the gradel version follow these instructions :
+  - If anyone had issues with the gradel version follow these instructions :
        1. File > Settings > Build ,Execution .. > Gradel
        2. Select : use default gradle wrapper